Friday, 27 September 2019

 It is also a two storey house.
 (14.08.2019.)

-A view from the back narrow street.
+A view from the narrow back street.
 (14.08.2019.)

 The entrance of the older house.
 (14.08.2019.)

-Mr Mnazoor (left) and Mr Waqas (right), the current residents of these houses.
+Mr Mnazoor (left) and Mr Waqqas (right), the current residents of these houses.
 (14.08.2019.)

 A room on the first floor(14.08.2019.)